neilhwatson/evolve_cfengine_freelib/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-## Version notice
+## 3.6.3+ ready!

-We recommend that you use the 3.5 branch of EFL with CFEngine version 3.5.2, but CFEngine 3.6 should work with the 3.5 EFL branch too.
-The master branch will support 3.6 in time, but not yet.
+This master branch is ready for 3.6.3+.
+Most bundles now support both CSV and JSON parameter files.
+A conversion script is included in ./bin.

 ## Introduction